WhatSock/tsg/AccDC Technical Style Guide/Coding Arena/ARIA Toggles, Checkboxes, Links, and Buttons/ReadMe.txt

 1. aria-label : Specifies a textual label for screen reader users.
 (The Alt alone won't work for this purpose)
 2. alt="" : Hides the image from screen reader users when no tooltip is desired for mouse users.
 To add a tooltip for sighted mouse users, use both the Alt and Title attributes.
 The text for both must match the text contained within the aria-label attribute, so that all three are the same.
 This will also maximize accessibility in iOS devices using Voiceover.
-3. role="button" must be added for toggles, or role="checkbox" must be added for checkboxes.
+3. role="button" must be added for toggle buttons, role="checkbox" must be added for checkboxes, or role="switch" must be added for switches.
 4. A unique ID must be added for proper event binding.

 Examples: